bcgov/forestry-digital-services/collections/_pages/index.md

 1. Build sustainable, modern digital services that support forestry initiatives
 2. Improve services using human‑centered approaches
-3. Align digital products and services with ministry priorities, and 4.Meet the needs of Indigenous peoples, industry partners, government, and the public
+3. Align digital products and services with ministry priorities, and
+4. Meet the needs of Indigenous peoples, industry partners, government, and the public

 ### Objectives
 1. Maintain and improve system performance using modular components